Tips and techniques for perfect roasts, hams, racks of lamb, and other impressive mains for the holiday table.

 A detailed guide to ensuring that the king of holiday roasts comes out perfect every time.

-If you want to go subtle, elegant, and refined, put a beef tenderloin on your holiday table this year.
-Our slow-roasting reverse-sear method ensures perfectly medium-rare meat from edge to center, with a nicely browned, flavorful crust.
+The reverse-sear method ensures perfectly medium-rare tenderloin from edge to center, with a nicely browned, flavorful crust.

 The best way to save money on your holiday roast?
 Buy the tenderloin whole, bring it home, and trim it yourself.